google/dart-neats/canonical_json/README.md

 ==============================
 This package provides an encoder and decoder for encoding/decoding [canonical JSON][1].
-The canonical JSON format does not support floating-point numbers and the decoder validates that the value is indeed a canoncially encoded JSON value.
+The canonical JSON format does not support floating-point numbers and the decoder validates that the value is indeed a canonically encoded JSON value.

 **Disclaimer:** This is not an officially supported Google product.